haildlord/snippets/README.md

     // 8.
 Bulk insert everything into PostgreSQL instantly const inserted = await prisma.ticket.createMany({
         data: [], // array of json with column names as key.
-        skipDuplicates: true // Safety net: don't crash if a unique ID collides, but unique id is database generated remove it
+        skipDuplicates: true // Safety net: don't crash if a unique ID collides, but if unique id is database generated remove it
     });
     }catch(err){
         throw error